-A local Greek chain is opening next month in the space vacated late last year by a Tennessee-based chain.
+A local Greek chain is opening its seventh location Monday in the space vacated late last year by a Tennessee-based chain.

-It takes the place of Blue Coast Burrito, which closed its only Georgia location in December.
-It will be Grecian Gyro’s first location inside the Atlanta city limits and the seventh location overall for the fast-casual chain, which serves a variety of wraps, plates, salads and sides as well as a variety of vegetarian and gluten-free options.
+It marks Grecian Gyro’s first location inside the Atlanta city limits and the seventh location overall for the fast-casual chain, which serves a variety of wraps, plates, salads and sides as well as a variety of vegetarian and gluten-free options.

 There are also Grecian Gyro locations in Dunwoody, Forest Park, Hapeville, Johns Creek, Snellville and Tucker.